Persian Gulf campaign of 1809: Background

 In the early 19th century, the Indian Ocean was an important link in the trade routes from British India to the United Kingdom, and Honourable East India Company (HEIC) merchant ships, known as East Indiamen, regularly crossed the ocean carrying millions of pounds worth of goods.
 One of the most important ports for the Indian trade was Bombay, on the western coast of the Indian subcontinent, a significant hub for regional trade with its links to the Persian and Arab ports of the Persian Gulf.
 The ships that traded in the Persian Gulf were named "country ships" and were much smaller and weaker than the big East Indiamen.
 The British had long maintained a naval presence in the region, but the outbreak of the Napoleonic Wars in 1803 diverted much of the British strength in the Indian Ocean to the Dutch colonies of the Cape of Good Hope and Java and the French bases on Île Bonaparte and Île de France, leaving the Persian Gulf and Arabian Sea largely undefended.
 In addition, convoy guardships were needed to escort the East Indiamen through hostile waters and the Navy presence in the Gulf was replaced by warships belonging to the "Bombay Marine", the HEIC's naval arm.

-The vessels of the Bombay Marine were spread across many thousands of miles of ocean, often leaving the country ships in the Persian Gulf undefended.
+The vessels of the Bombay Marine were spread across many thousands of miles of ocean, often leaving the country ships in the Arabian Gulf undefended.
 As French raiders were rare in the Gulf, few country ships operated in convoys and so they became targets for dhows and bhagalas operating from semi or completely independent harbours in Persia or along the Arabian Peninsula.

+The Qawasim, a federation of tribes spanning Sharjah, Ras Al Khaimah, Qeshm and Luft, were the dominant local force and in alliance with the Omani Imam but at war with the Sultan of Muscat who had been a British ally since 1798.
+Omani ships from both sides cruised the Gulf and those allied to the deposed Imam felt free to attack the ships of their enemy’s ally: the British.

-In 1805, the fleets of Al Qasimi captured two large ships, Shannon and Trimmer; the small boats of the Al Qasimi, swarmed the larger merchant ships and massacred the crews.
-The Al Qasimi converted Trimmer into a formidable pirate ship.
+In 1805, the Qawasim captured two large ships, Shannon and Trimmer; the small boats of the Qawasim swarmed the larger merchant ships and massacred the crews.
+The Qawasim converted Trimmer into a formidable pirate ship.
 When the warship HCS Mornington, which carried 24 guns and carronades, attempted to recapture Trimmer a few months later, nearly 40 Al Qasimi vessels attacked Mornington, which only just managed to escape destruction herself.